PROJECT DESIGN AND REALIZATION

 - Workroom Theater:

-General build out, including walls, electrical, basic lighting
+• Generally built out, including walls, electrical, basic lighting, and storage room

 - Green Space/Storage